Prednisone is a drug that suppresses your immune system and reduces inflammation. It’s used to treat many conditions, including:

 - joint pain

-Depending on how long you’ve been taking prednisone, your withdrawal symptoms may last from a few weeks to up to 12 months.
-This time will likely be much shorter if you follow your doctor’s instructions for slowly tapering your dosage of prednisone when you stop taking it.
+Depending on how long you’ve been taking prednisone, your withdrawal symptoms may last from a few weeks to up to 12 months, perhaps even longer.

 - Make sure to get enough sleep.